2i2c-org/team-compass/engineering/structure.md

 This page describes the structure and roles of our Engineering team.

-## Scope and responsibilities
+## Responsibilities

-Below are is a summary of the major responsibilities for this team.
+Below is a summary of the major responsibilities for this team.

 ### Oversee our technical strategy